 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

 Your kids will definitely want to meet at least a few of the characters during your visit and an autograph book can make a great low-cost souvenir if you get them at the right price.
 You can buy this official Disney autograph book or get a 2 pack of Disney spiral notebooks.
 We went with the spiral notebooks so that my kids could slip their sharpies through the rings and have everything ready when it was go time.

 Another great option is to bring a Disney Encyclopedia of characters and have each character sign on their own page!
-(The one on the left is the older version and a little bit cheaper but available to order now.
-The one on the right is available for pre-order and will ship in June.)
+The one on the left is the older version and a little bit cheaper but available to order now.
+The one on the right was updated in 2020 and contains a few new characters.

 My kids weren’t always interested in pin trading, but during our last visit their eyes were opened to the world of pin trading and I totally regret not being prepared!
-If you think you or your kids will be at all interested, you should buy a few of the pins before you leave for a fraction of the cost.
+If you think you or your kids will be at all interested, you should buy a few of the pins and lanyards online before you leave, for a fraction of the cost.
 This way you’ll be ready to start trading from the moment you walk through the gates!
 (You and your wallet can thank me later).

 But be careful and make sure to read the reviews before you purchase from any particular seller.
 Some buyers have reported receiving fakes, but there are certainly authentic pins to be purchased on Amazon.

 You can buy the Disney branded version of these in the parks, but when you’re watching a parade mid-afternoon on a blazing hot Florida day, you’ll be glad you packed this affordable option, and that you spent half as much as everyone else.

 For a hands free option you might want to consider a rechargeable neck fan like this one.
 I just bought one for myself!